Quick Guide

 - Connect to Google Search Console

-Video: How to export Google Search Console data to Google Sheets
+Video: How to import Google Search Console data to Google Sheets

 Google Search Console is a web service which allows you, the webmaster, to check indexing status, search queries, crawling errors and various other performance metrics that allow you to monitor organic traffic and optimise the visibility of your website(s).

 For example, it lets you see clicks, impressions, page position, and so on of individual pages; shows you the keywords that are bringing the most traffic to your site, country-wise traffic, and many more.
-You can import these website data into Google Sheets and gain insights with granular analysis.
+You can import these website data into Google Sheets and gain deeper and better insights with granular analysis using Google Sheets’ many data analytical tools.

-In this tutorial, we’re going to learn how to import data from Google Search Console to Google Sheets, fetch them automatically, refresh them periodically, and get them sent to your email or Slack account using our smart, user-friendly Amigo web app that lets you do all these without coding or any knowledge of programming.
+In this tutorial, we’re going to learn how to import data from Google Search Console to Google Sheets, automatically import Google Search Console report to Google Sheets, and get them sent to your email or Slack account using our smart, user-friendly Amigo web app that lets you do all these without coding or any knowledge of programming.

 How to import Google Search Console data to Google Sheets